metapy/metapy/README.md

 Generates our pickle'd authorization data for each API.

-Run the <code>authorize.py</code> script with arguments for each API you want to generate data for:
+Run the <code>authenticate.py</code> script with arguments for each API you want to generate data for:

-	python authorize.py twitter google flickr ...
+	python authenticate.py twitter google flickr ...

+or for all of them:

+	python authenticate.py

-This generates auth.p with your credentials.
+This generates a pickled data structure <code>auth.p</code> with your credentials.